 MFA in Creative Writing & Poetics

-Creative Writing & Poetics
+MFA in Creative Writing and Poetics

 Funding includes the Allen Ginsberg, Anne Waldman, and Anselm Hollo Graduate Fellowships.

-Visit our Graduate Scholarship page to read more about funding, fellowships and scholarships for the Creative Writing & Poetics MFA and other degrees.
+Visit our Graduate Scholarship page to read more about funding, fellowships, and scholarships for the Creative Writing & Poetics MFA and other degrees.

 Learn More About the Program